avalanche-foundation/ACPs/ACPs/XXX-x-chain-removal/README.md

 Today, the X-Chain is barely used at all.
 In the past year, there have been in total less than XXX transactions on the X-Chain, and XXX% of them were `BaseTx`s performing basic AVAX transfers, which is an operation possible on both the C-Chain and the P-Chain as well.
 Despite this lack of usage, significant development effort would need to be put into the X-Chain in order to support items such as state sync and dynamic fees.
 Given that the it is serving little purpose or benefit to the Avalanche ecosystem, it will be best to focus all future efforts on continuing to enable and push novel use case development on Avalanche, rather than maintaining the X-Chain.

-The X-Chain can be safely halted and removed from the Primary Network without any permanent loss of AVAX tokens.
+The X-Chain can be safely halted and removed from the Primary Network without any permanent loss of AVAX.
 Any AVAX remaining on the X-Chain can be made available to their existing owners on the P-Chain in a future network upgrade, as specified below.

 ## Specification

 This ACP would need to be activated in steps across two required network upgrades, referred to as upgrade $A$ and upgrade $B$.
 Upgrade $B$ must come after after upgrade $A$, but they do not necessarily need to be consecutive network upgrades.

 As part of the process, support for ANTs created on the X-Chain will be discontinued.
-However once upgrade $B$ is completed, **all AVAX tokens held on the X-Chain at the time of its termination will be made available to their existing holders on the P-Chain**.
+However once upgrade $B$ is completed, **all AVAX held on the X-Chain at the time of its termination will be made available to its existing owners on the P-Chain**.

 ### X-Chain Deprecation and EOL Process

 #### 1. Depreaction Notice (prior to upgrade $A$)

 Should this ACP have the necessary support to move forward, a planned X-Chain deprecation notice will be published and communicated to broader Avalanche ecosystem.
-This will provide the entire ecosystem an extended window of time to move any AVAX tokens they hold on the X-Chain to either the P- or C-Chains prior to the X-Chain's termination.
+This will provide the entire ecosystem an extended window of time to move any AVAX they hold on the X-Chain to either the P- or C-Chains prior to the X-Chain's termination.

 #### 2. Upgrade $A$